yvann-ba/yvann-ba/README.md

-#### From creating custom nodes to developing workflows in ComfyUI, I specialize in AI animation tools 🔧<br>I share through tutorials, code, articles, and offer consulting services as an AI Artist/ComfyUI Dev
+#### From creating custom nodes to developing workflows in ComfyUI, I specialize in AI building AI tools 🔧<br>I share through tutorials, code, articles, and offer consulting services as an AI Artist/ComfyUI Dev/Python Dev
 ---

 #### My Workflows and Tutorials for AI Animation in ComfyUI: